ytakefuji/creating_csv_file/README.md

  d is a list of country names.

  In order to make d (a list of countries), countries file is needed.

  d=open('countries').read().strip()
  print(d)

+ South Korea,India,Brazil,France,New Zealand,Taiwan,Sweden,
- South Korea,India,Brazil,France,New Zealand,Taiwan,Sweden,Japan,United States,Canada,United Kingdom,Israel
+ Japan,United States,Canada,United Kingdom,Israel
 </pre>

 # Generate a pop.csv file with the populations of all countries.